vatologic/tpenc/README.md

 ## Caveats
 Due to the way macOS handles terminal input (drag & drop) differently for bash than zsh, it took a bit of finicky code to get the input right.

-## Todo
-* Add ffmpeg to the required apps in the config and script